developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/guide/about/index.md

 -----

-OLD OLD OLD

 ### Supported Devices

-EMDK-X has been designed to work with all Zebra mobile computers running Android. **Devices and/or dessert flavors in bold are newly added** in the current release.
+EMDK-X has been designed to work with all Zebra mobile computers running Android.

+**Devices and/or dessert flavors shown in bold below are newly added** in the current release.

-**Devices tested and validated**:
+**Devices tested and validated for this release**:

 ### Mobile devices